WangZesen/scalable-data-project/README.md

 </p>

 Compared with IID setting, the model performance in non-IID could drop, and the higher level of non-IID (lower value of $\alpha$), the worse the accuracy.
+E.g., with A100 GPUs and decent methods, the top-5 accuracies are	98.97%, 98.89%, 97.98%, 71.33%, and 33.67% for the $\alpha$ values of $\infty$ 10.0, 1.0, 0.1, and 0.01, respectively.

 ## Reproduce Experiments